longshore/sixth-grade/README.md

 __Consider everything a very rough draft.__

 I'm still in the actively looking for feedback / review stage.
 If you have any feedback or reactions, I'd love to hear them.
-Please don't re-post or share on the public internet yet; I want to hold the buzz for one campaign around late July / early August 2013. (see [LICENSE.md] (/LICENSE.md) )
+Please don't re-post or share on the public internet yet.

 Goal
 ----